Predicting the mechanical properties of spring networks: Results

 \subsubsection{Foam-like}

 Following \cite{Liu2019} we simulate a random, foam-like, network, exhibiting an auxetic behavior at certain parameter range.
-Network is produced by deforming each vertex position of a regular triangular lattice, in random direction by a fixed amount $0 < \eta < 0.5$.
+Network is produced by {shifting} each vertex position of a regular triangular lattice, in a random direction by a fixed amount $0 < \eta < 0.5$.
 Calculation was done several times to average the results.
 Our results are consistent with the those in \cite{Liu2019} - $\nu$ decreases as a function of $\eta$ reaching $\nu=0$ at $\eta \simeq 0.46$ and reaching $\nu = -0.1$ when $\eta \rightarrow 0.5$.
-In the left side fig. \ref{fig: WOW!} we compare the simulation (discrete triangles) and the semi-analytical computation described in this paper.
+In the left side of Fig. \ref{fig: WOW!} we compare the simulation (discrete triangles) and the semi-analytical computation described in this paper {(smooth line).
+All the springs are assumed to have the same spring constant in this case (which was conveniently chosen as $1$).
+As described in the methods section, simulation was done over a "strip" with about 680 vertexes and an aspect ratio of 4:1, mimicking a real experiment (a large aspect ratio is required in order to eliminate boundary effects).
+On the other hand the calculation introduced in this paper was done using a geometrical mean field (see methods and also appendix B \cite{supp}) which naturally eliminated the boundary effects expected in an exact solution.
+As a direct result of this choice, there was no need of a large network, and a square network with about 150 vertexes proved enough.
+The fact that such very different methods of calculation produce similar results points at the strength of this method.}